monken/cfn-include/README.md

 # cfn-include

 `cfn-include` is a preprocessor for CloudFormation templates which extends CloudFormation's [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
-For example, `Fn::Include` provides a convenient way to include other files, which can be local, a URL or an S3 bucket location.
+For example, `Fn::Include` provides a convenient way to include other files, which can be local, a URL or an S3 bucket location (with authentication).

 `cfn-include` tries to be minimally invasive, meaning that the template will still look and feel like an ordinary CloudFormation template.
 This is what sets `cfn-include` apart from other CloudFormation preprocessors such as [CFNDSL](https://github.com/stevenjack/cfndsl) and [AWSBoxen](https://github.com/mozilla/awsboxen).
 There is no need to use a scripting language or adjust to new syntax.